PedroBritodSa/tiny_diffusion_model/README.md

 ## Why This Exists

-Diffusion models can seem complicated at first.
-This project breaks them down into their essential components using small datasets and simple code.
-It's meant for anyone trying to understand how these models actually work, not how to make them faster or more powerful.
+This project shows how diffusion models work by using small datasets and simple code.
+It's made for personal learning, not for speed or performance.

+The code is based on a more complete open-source project: https://github.com/yuanchenyang/smalldiffusion.
+If you want to explore the topic further, that repository is a good place to look.

 ---